Skip to main content

 Work with objects

-Once your client is configured, you can manage objects in your buckets, including uploading, listing, deleting, and renaming objects.
-For endpoint configuration details, including virtual-hosted addressing and LOTA endpoints, see Set Endpoints.
+With authentication set up and your client configured, you’re ready to interact with your data.
+You can manage objects in your buckets, including uploads, listings, deletions, and renames.
+For endpoint configuration details, including virtual-hosted addressing and LOTA endpoints, see Set endpoints.